 ANGO

 No one can deny that there is a connection between the time and effort we put into our practice and the depth and extent of our insight.
-Of course, there is a danger in treating that connection as it it were equivalent to adding more quarters to the gumball machine and getting more gumballs as a result.
+Of course, there is a danger in treating that connection as it it were equivalent to adding more quarters to the gum ball machine and expecting to get more gum balls as a result.
 (It just doesn't work like that, as anyone who has practiced for any length of time will tell you.)
-Still, undertaken with right understanding and right aspiration there is value in upping our game from time to time in order to fuel our effort, let our egos get some much needed wearing away, and bolster our determination going forward.
+Still, undertaken with right understanding and right aspiration there is value in upping our game from time to time in order to fuel our effort, expose our egos to some much needed abrasion, and bolster our determination going forward.
 And while we certainly are able to deepen our practice on our own, undertaking such intensification knowing there are others doing the same can only help fortify that bond we share as plain practitioners of the path set forth by the Buddha.

-Here at the CZC we schedule two ango periods a year, six weeks each, one in the spring and one in the fall.
+Here at the CZC we schedule two ango periods a year, six weeks each, one in early spring and one in the fall.
+They are intended as opportunities to take more concerted aim at the grounds of ego-delusion by engaging more concertedly in the Center's offerings.
 What might one undertake during such a period?
 Here are some suggestions:

 • If you live out of town and are in the koan collections, you might consider committing to one or two zoom dokusans a week.

-• If you feel that tending to the temple that serves us all so well might strengthen your dedication to your personal and our collective practice, you could commit to some hours of volunteer work around the place (there's always something to do!).
+• If you feel that tending to the temple might strengthen your dedication to your personal and our collective practice, you could commit to some hours of volunteer work around the place.

-• If you'd like to deepen your understanding of the Dharma you could commit to reading a key text from the tradition and arranging to discuss it with the teacher at times scheduled outside of dokusan.
+• If you'd like to hone your understanding of the Dharma you could commit to reading a key text from the tradition and arranging to discuss it with the teacher at times scheduled outside of dokusan.
+(This option is limited to those who have an established practice already; reading and discussion are not substitutes for, but rather a means for deepening and sharpening one's practice.)

 • Finally, if you have never attended sesshin (or haven't attended in quite a while, or have not yet attended a sesshin from start to finish) you could sign on for the sesshin that falls during the ango period.

 Whatever your commitment, make it known to the teacher before ango begins using this form.
-No one but you and the teacher will know what you are up to (thereby avoiding all temptation, however subtle, for comparing your practice with others.)
+No one but you and the teacher will know what you are up to (thereby guarding against the temptation, however subtle, for comparing your practice with others).
 Don't bite off more than you can reasonably chew, but don't be shy about gently pushing some limits, either.
 Above all, be unflinchingly honest about both your intentions and your practice.
 If you find your commitment flagging, get yourself back on track or else inform the teacher that you are tapping out.
-On the other hand, if you find your ango commitment is doing good work for you there's no need to bring it to a halt just because the formal practice period is over.

-Upcoming ango periods will be indicated on the home page and on the CZC calendar as they approach.
+Upcoming ango periods will be announced with an email and indicated on the home page and the CZC calendar as they approach.